Best MMORPG 2017

 This upcoming game will be a sandbox MMORPG that features suprisingly meaningful interactions dynamic NPC groups.
 Every action has a reaction in Pantheon.
 For example, killing some key mobs guarding a camp might trigger an invasion force to appear in that zone.

-Model: Free to play with optional subscription
+Model: Free with optional subscription

 Important Update: Sadly, this project is now in indefinite hiatus.
 The developers ran out of money.

-Revival is an ambitious upcoming MMORPG that is currently being developed by IllFonic, a Denver-based independent game studio.
+Revival is an ambitious upcoming title that is currently being developed by IllFonic, a Denver-based independent game studio.
 The most interesting thing about this game is its live roleplaying feature in which Storytellers (IllFonic staff) can take control of any NPC character, beast, or monster in the world to “deliver prophecy, raise armies, or guide adventurers to new lands.”
 Instead of the usual NPC characters with their unchanging dialogue, there will be a storytelling team who will interact and enhance roleplaying gameplay.

 In Revival the world will consistently change depending on not only the actions of the player, but those of the other members of the world as well.
 Affected features will include things such as NPC behavior, the powers of the world, and content within the game.